Optimal stable Ornstein-Uhlenbeck regression: Abstract

 \section{Abstract}

-We prove some efficient inference results concerning an Ornstein-Uhlenbeck regression model driven by a non-Gaussian stable {\lp}, where the output process is observed at high-frequency over a fixed time period.
-Local asymptotics for the likelihood function is presented, followed by a way to construct an asymptotically efficient estimator through a suboptimal yet simple preliminary estimator, which enables us to bypass not only numerical optimization of the likelihood function, but also the multiple-root problem.
+We prove asymptotically efficient inference results concerning an Ornstein-Uhlenbeck regression model driven by a non-Gaussian stable {\lp}, where the output process is observed at high frequency over a fixed period.
+The local asymptotics of non-ergodic type for the likelihood function is presented, followed by a way to construct an asymptotically efficient estimator through a suboptimal yet very simple preliminary estimator.